-Uncover the haunted and ghastly throughout the DC area with these spooky ghost tours
+Uncover the haunted and ghastly throughout the DC area with these spooky ghost tours.

 AmeriGhost boasts professional tour guides dying to show you the paranormal activity that haunts the nation’s capital.
-This trip through “Tragedy Square” (as Lafayette Park is known) includes stories of conspiracies, crimes of passion, duels and assassinations that have sparked a spooky presence in this historical section of DC.
+Ghosts of Lafayette Park traverses through “Tragedy Square” (as Lafayette Park is known) and includes stories of conspiracies, crimes of passion, duels and assassinations that have sparked a spooky presence in this historical section of DC.
 Capitol Hill Haunts dives into the disagreements among ghostly former lawmakers, dancing statues in the Statuary, a demon cat and the ghastly creeps that surround the Lincoln conspiracy trial.
 Tours run nightly, so there are plenty of chances to let DC's devilish past seep into your dreams.
 All ages welcome.

 When: Ghosts of Lafayette Park - 8 p.m., nightly | Capitol Hill Haunts - 9 p.m., nightly